W-types in Homotopy Type Theory: Other model categories

-\begin{rema}{reedycofibr} Let $\mathbb{R}$ be a ``dualisable'' generalised Reedy category (cf.~\cite{bergermoerdijk11}) such as $\Delta, \Omega, \cat{Fin}_*$ and $\cat{Fin}$.
-It is perhaps useful to be more explicit about the property that the Reedy model structure on $\ct{E}^{\mathbb{R}\op}$ has ``pointwise'' cofibrations.
+As before, (2) will not preserved in general, but it will be inherited whenever $\mathbb{R}$ is locally finite.
+Also (1) will hold in several important examples where they are satisfied.
+In fact, let $\mathbb{R}$ be a ``dualisable'' generalised Reedy category (cf.~\cite{bergermoerdijk11}) such as $\Delta, \Omega, \cat{Fin}_*$ and $\cat{Fin}$.
+It is perhaps useful to be more explicit about the cofibrations in the Reedy model structure on $\ct{E}^{\mathbb{R}\op}$.
 (We have passed to contravariant functors here because it fits the examples better.)
-The following discussion overlaps to some extent with the work on ``elegant'' Reedy categories (see \cite{bergnerrezk13} and \cite{shulman13b})).

-First of all, recall from \cite{bergermoerdijk11} that in the case of a geneneralised Reedy category, the automorphisms of $\mathbb{R}$ and the model structure of \refexam{grpactions} enter into the description of the cofibrations.
+First of all, recall from \cite{bergermoerdijk11} that in the case of a generalised Reedy category, the automorphisms of $\mathbb{R}$ and the model structure of \refexam{grpactions} enter into the description of the cofibrations.
 In particular, a map $X \to Y$ is a Reedy cofibration in $\ct{E}^{\mathbb{R}\op}$ iff for each object $r \in \mathbb{R}$, the map

 is a cofibration in $\ct{E}^{{\rm Aut}(r)\op}$.
 Because we have passed to the dual $\mathbb{R}\op$, the latching object is now described as